 Read the Sunday sermon

-We are open daily for visitors and admission is free.
+We are open daily and admission is free.
 Come and enjoy our shop, cafe and garden.
 Read more.

-Learn more about our work on social justice issues across the city and become involved with our Social Justice group.
+Learn more about our work on social justice issues across the city.
 View the full programme.

 Sign up to our mailing list to receive updates or join us on Facebook.